KotsykAndrey/aml-blockchain-portfolio/case-3-kyc-document-forensics/readme.md

 ## KYC Fraud Methods

-The nine documents map onto the main families of KYC fraud an analyst sees in crypto onboarding:
+The ten documents map onto the main families of KYC fraud an analyst sees in crypto onboarding:

 ```mermaid
 flowchart TD